andersju/1600pr.sh/README.md

 the script, though, or set environment variables (`_1600PR_SITE_TITLE`, `_1600PR_SITE_URL`, `_1600PR_EMAIL`).

+### More things you can do

-Add image with title:
+Add photo with title:

     ./1600pr.sh -t "My cat." ~/my-cat.jpg

 Title is only used in the RSS feed, and for the image's `alt` attribute.
 If no title is set, current date will be used instead.

-Add image with title and custom date (should be RFC 822 datetime):
+Add photo with title and custom date (should be RFC 822 datetime):

     ./1600pr.sh -t "My cat." -d "Sun, 31 May 2020 19:22:17 +0200" ~/my-cat.jpg

-If you nuked your `public/`, or changed something in the script (e.g. what sizes to generate), you can rebuild everything with -b:
+If you nuked your `public/`, or changed some setting (e.g. what sizes to generate), you can rebuild everything with -b:

     ./1600pr.sh -b